crystalwidjaja/lobster/README.md

 # Musuem Exhibit
-Our website is a museum exhibit that encompasses the aspects of art/culture/history.
+Summary: Our website is a museum exhibit that encompasses the aspects of art/culture/history.
 Within the website, depending on the user’s interests (figured out through a form), the user will be able to visit a variety of exhibits like photography, international culture, music and more.
 They also have access to a gift shop where they can buy items that interest them.
 # Key Features
-Exhibits
-  - Photography
-  - International Culture
-      - Japanese
-      - German
-  - Music → can be narrowed to decades/genres
-  - History (Japanese?)
-  - Botany
+ - Exhibits

 Carousel for photographs
 User makes an account to save data -- login (force them to create an account)
   - They can pick favorite subjects, genres of music (like NoRedInk)